When Boaz Weinstein, the hedge fund manager best known for betting against

 Technical Analysis: Reading the Market’s Tells

 Technical analysis is often misunderstood as squiggly lines on charts.
-In reality, it
+In

-studies how crowds behave — the footprints of buyers and sellers visible in price
+studies how crowds behave — the footprints of buyers and sellers visible in

 and volume.
-In blackjack terms, it’s the equivalent of watching which cards have
+In blackjack terms, it’s the equivalent of watching which cards

 already been played.
-A technical trader doesn’t know the next move, but by examining
+A technical trader doesn’t know the next move, but by

 past moves, they can estimate where probabilities lie.